David Bronkema, Ph.D.

 - The Malleable Monolith: Particularizing Enactments of the Universal Development Promise.
 Co-organizer and co-chair.
 American Anthropological Association Annual Meeting

-- Invited Lecture at the Kairos Conference in Lima, Peru.
+- Invited Lecturer at the Kairos Conference in Lima, Peru.